 The second week of January usually has a lively back-to-school atmosphere, with more cars on the road, child-focussed Christmas TV schedules abandoned and Chris Evans back on the BBC Radio 2 breakfast show (I don’t even bother listening when the replacement radio presenters are broadcasting over holidays!), so that means that the whole country is waking up earlier and getting into the swing of 2014.
 I am excited about what the year has in store for us and I’m keen to get back to my full-time blogging work, but after such a prolonged period of rest, I’m wondering how I will get on – will I even remember how my regular schedule went?
 I’m sure I had a routine that I used to follow each day to keep me on track but all I can think about today is lunch at 12:30!

 And that brings me onto another thing that I’ve got mixed feelings about – getting back into a normal eating routine.
 I’m sure I’m not the only one who has abandoned their usual healthy eating plan in favour of eating After 8’s after 8 AM and replacing lunch with a pot of Pringles?
 Every year I think that I’ll only over-indulge during the one week of Christmas, but this year I actually started my festive eating schedule before my birthday at the start of December and I’ve been steadily munching my way through snacks, chocolates and big roast dinners – with the intention of finishing it all up before today.
 Because today I will stop the scoff and get back to normal – if only I could remember what I used to eat!
 Has it really been that long since I cooked a proper dinner?
-I’m going to have a look through the old Slimming World recipe book and write out a list!

 So I hope you have an easy transition back into your daily routine, whatever you’re doing and you can always chat with me if you need a bit of cheering up or some grumpy commiserating!
 I’m @Cassiefairy on Twitter or leave me a comment below 🙂